top of page

 Embrace your inner child and explore its depths, doing so might unlock happiness and insights you didn't realize were there.
 Remember, it’s never too late to nurture that playful spirit within you and live a life that feels genuinely your own.

-Example: Inner Child Work with Anna, Who Lost Her Mum at Age 9
+Example: Inner Child Work with Anna, Who Lost Her Mum at Age 9 (Not real client)

 Anna was nine when her mother died suddenly.
 As she grew up, she learned to “go it alone,” burying her grief under achievements and people-pleasing.
 In adulthood, she struggled with trust, felt a hollow ache around loss anniversaries, and reacted strongly whenever someone got “too close” emotionally.